vf-solutions/Discord-Chess-Bot/README.md

 ### Discord.py + Other Dependencies Setup
 1. Use the command `pip install Discord` in cmd or terminal to install `Discord.py 1.6.1` or the latest version.
 2. Use the command `pip install chess.com` in cmd or terminal to install `Chess.com Wrapper 1.2.1` or the latest version.
 3. Use the command `pip install chess` in cmd or terminal to install `python-chess 1.4.1` or the latest version.
-Also download `ChessGame` the [here](https://github.com/ljordan51/ChessGame) and download it in the root directory.
 4. Use the command `pip install cairosvg` in cmd or terminal to install `CairoSVG 1.1` or the latest version.
 5. Documentation for Discord.py could be found [here](https://discordpy.readthedocs.io/en/latest/index.html).
 6. Documentation for Chess.com Wrapper could be found [here](https://chesscom.readthedocs.io/en/latest/) and [here](https://www.chess.com/news/view/published-data-api).